- Partners & Outreach

 B Tech, University of Kerala, India 2001

 Binil Starly joined North Carolina State University in August 2013 as a Chancellor’s Faculty Excellence Program cluster hire in Regenerative Medicine.
-He directs the Laboratory for Engineering Biological Tissue Systems engaged in the scale-up automated production of engineered tissue systems for pharmaceutical drug screening, toxicity testing and regenerative medicine applications.
+He directs the Data Intensive Manufacturing Laboratory (DIME Lab).
+His laboratory is working on technologies that merge the digital and the physical world towards advancing both discreet and continuous manufacturing processes.
+His specific technical expertise is in digital design and fabrication, reverse engineering, additive manufacturing and tissue biofabrication processes.
+His work is supported by the US National Science Foundation and the Department of Defense.
 As part of the regenerative medicine cluster, his work will involve building production platforms for engineered biological tissue leveraging advances in computer aided tissue scaffold production, bioprinting, intelligent machines, non-invasive sensors and advanced bioreactors to achieve the goal of ‘tissue engineering on-demand’.
-Additional information about Dr. Starly’s work, including publications and research, can be found at http://www.tissuemfg.org.
+Additional information about Dr. Starly’s work, including publications and research, can be found at http://www.dimelab.org.

 Binil has received the National Science Foundation CAREER award for research in multi-scale biological tissue scaffold systems built from additive manufacturing platforms.
-He has published over 26 journal publications in the field of design/manufacturing, customized biomedical implants, biofabrication and tissue engineering.
+He has published over 34 journal publications in the field of design/manufacturing, customized biomedical implants, biofabrication and tissue engineering.
 For his contributions, he has been awarded the 2011 Society of Manufacturing Engineering Young Manufacturing Engineer Award.
 He has supervised the research of 15 M.S. and 3 Ph.D. students.
-He teaches undergraduate and graduate courses related to Engineering mechanics, digitally enabled design and manufacturing and Regenerative Medicine Manufacturing.
+He teaches undergraduate and graduate courses related to Product Development, Digital Design and Manufacturing, Additive Manufacturing and Regenerative Medicine Manufacturing.
 Starly’s formal education began with a B.S. in Mechanical Engineering from the University of Kerala, India and then a Ph.D. degree in Mechanical Engineering from Drexel University.
 He then joined the University of Oklahoma to develop additive manufacturing platforms for tissue engineering.

 Areas of Interest